palantir/redoodle/docs/actions/README.md

-All actions of a given type have well-defined matching payload shapes, and we want our editor to tell us what's in the payload when we see an action of type `"chatroom::add_message"`.
+All actions of a given type have well-defined matching payload shapes, and we want our editor to tell us what's in the payload when we see an action of type `"AddMessage"`.
-Using Redoodle TypedActions, the programmer can create a Definition to marry the unique action string `"chatroom::add_message"` to the accompanying payload data `{message: string, author: string}`.
+Using Redoodle TypedActions, the programmer can create a Definition to marry the unique action string `"AddMessage"` to the accompanying payload data `{ message: string, author: string }`.

 Redoodle TypedActions are [FSA](https://github.com/acdlite/flux-standard-action)-compliant.